The Best Medicare Supplement (Medigap) Plans in West Virginia

 In this article...

-If you have Original Medicare, you know that it doesn't cover 100% of your medical costs.
+If you have Original Medicare (Medicare Parts A and B), you know that it doesn't cover 100% of your medical costs.
 You have to pay an annual deductible, Part B premiums, copays and coinsurance.
 For people living on Social Security or receiving small pension payments each month, these costs can add up quickly.

 Have Medicare questions?